Monday - Friday 9am - 3pm

 We strongly encourage utilising local Community Transport such as Worcester Wheels

 Prices and Hours may vary on Bank Holidays

 Terms and Conditions:

-2. Some people with dementia feel the need to wander throughout the day.
-We do not restrain them to prevent wandering, although we may encourage them to rest if the wandering affects their health and safety or the health and safety of others.
+4. Some people may feel the need to wander throughout the day.
+We do not restrain them to prevent this, although we may encourage them to rest if it starts to affect their health and safety or the health and safety of others.
 We also lock the door at all times during the day, so as to keep individuals safe and nobody will be allowed to leave until a carer/transport arrives for them.

-5. While physical disability is not necessarily a barrier to attendance at STARS, this will have to be assessed on a case-by-case basis to ensure the individual can be cared for safely.
+7. While physical disability is not necessarily a barrier to attendance at STARS, this will have to be assessed on a case-by-case basis to ensure the individual can be cared for safely (please see above in regards to hoisting).
 STARS reserves the right to decline the offer of a place in cases where the physical disability is not manageable by STARS.

 8. As stated above, STARS is an open, social environment therefore any aggressive, angry or confrontational behaviour is inappropriate.
 STARS reserves the right to decline a place at the day centre for any individual whose behaviour causes a risk to their own health and safety, or to the health and safety of other users of the centre.

 9. In cases where a client of the day centre begins to exhibit aggressive, confrontational or anti-social behaviour as a consequence of the development of their condition, STARS reserves the right to withdraw the offer of a place in order to ensure the health and safety of the individual and other users of the centre.

 10. As care needs change, individuals who may require higher levels of one-to-one attention, may be quoted separately for daycare.